trinodb/trino/docs/src/main/sphinx/connector/hive.rst

     * - ``hive.max-partition-drops-per-query``
       - Maximum number of partitions to drop in a single query.
       - 100,000
+    * - ``hive.single-statement-writes``
+      - Enables auto-commit for all writes.
+This can be used to disallow multi-statement write transactions.
+      - ``false``

 ORC format configuration properties
 -----------------------------------